theusefulmonk/Vocabulary-Discovery-in-Late-Antique-Texts/Vocabulary-Discovery-in-Late-Antique-Texts.md

 ## Phase 1: Repaginate

 We will use the accompanying file `repaginate.tex`{.markdown}.
-We start with the scanned pdfs that need repagination in a dedicated `sources` directory.
+Scanned pdfs that need repagination are placed in a dedicated `sources` directory.
 We then make any necessary changes to the `repaginate.tex`{.markdown} file and typeset it.

 In our example, the original file is Beck's translation of the *Hymns on the Nativity* with the filename `hdn-ocr-optimized.pdf`{.markdown}.
 We first examine the scan to determine the absolute page numbers of each section requiring distinct pagination: